iiasa/xl2gdx/README.md

 ## Installation

-None.
-This is not an R package, `xl2gdx.R` is a utility script that can be invoked with command line parameters.
+This is not an R package, instead `xl2gdx.R` is a utility script that can be invoked with command line parameters.
 Just copy it to a handy location.
 The same holds for the `project_to_ASCII.R` helper script.
+Noe that the the dependencies listed below should be installed.

 ## Dependencies